JimSeker/service/README.md

 it used too, you need to leave the app running for it to work.
 Likely a JobService or a foreground service maybe the better way to go.

 `JobIntentServiceDemo` is an example of a jobIntentService.
-The jobIntentService just toasts a number of random numbers as asked for. this JobIntentServices can run in the background without an app in 26/Oreo+
+The jobIntentService just toasts a number of random numbers as asked for. this JobIntentServices can run in the background without an app in 26/Oreo+   JobIntentService is also deprecated, says to use workmanager.

 `JobServiceDemo` is an example of a jobService.
 The jobIntentService just toasts a number of random numbers as asked for.
 Shows how to schedule a one off (with a recurring if you want) and a recurring one that survives reboot as well.

 `JobServiceJobWorkItemDemo` is JobService, but instead of scheduling, it uses the new enqueue and dequeue methods.
 Note: This is a API 26/Oreo+ example.

-`ServiceDemo` is a example of how to call Services, both IntentService and a Service.  for the DownloadService see [DownloadDemo](https://github.com/JimSeker/networking)
+`ServiceDemo` is a example of how to call Services, both IntentService and a Service.  for the DownloadService see [DownloadDemo](https://github.com/JimSeker/networking)   IntentService is deprecated, in favor of WorkManager.

 `ServiceDemoIPC` is an very simple example of how to use the binder pieces so an activity/fragment can call into the service.